 Reverse mortgage: open to homeowners aged 62 or older.
 Like home equity loans, a reverse mortgage works in the opposite direction of a traditional mortgage: the lender makes payments to the borrower, causing the borrower’s loan balance to grow and home equity to shrink.
 As with a traditional mortgage, the borrowers owe not only the money loaned, but also interest and fees.
 The borrower may choose whether to receive the cash in a lump sum, as a regular monthly payment, as a line of credit, or in a combination of these three options.

-If you’d prefer to advise your kids rather than give them cash, it is worth pointing them to the best loans and lenders for first-time buyers.
+If you’d prefer to advise your kids rather than give them cash, it is worth pointing them to loans for first-time buyers.
 According to the federal government’s definition, the following people qualify as first-time buyers:

 - Someone purchasing a home for the first time